Globally, falls are a major public health problem, with an estimated 684,000 fatal falls occurring…

 When you get in a car accident, the at-fault person’s insurance company wants to diminish your compensation value as much as possible.
 They may use the argument that your car received little to no damage, therefore you didn’t experience pain or suffering.
 However, the insurance company faces an uphill battle when attempting to put a price tag on your pain and suffering.
 You can’t “see” pain.
 We are all different, and what could be uncomfortable or painful to one person may not be the same for another person.
 In other instances, pain and suffering can show up days, weeks, and years after a car accident, no matter how much damage is present in your vehicle.

 Does the level of damage to my car indicate how serious my injuries are?

 The short answer to this question is no. Just because you were involved in what seems to be a minor accident doesn’t mean that you didn’t experience pain and suffering.
-As mentioned earlier, insurancers may argue that even though your vehicle suffered little to no damage, it’s least likely of you to have experienced any injuries.
+As mentioned earlier, insurance adjusters may argue that you can’t possibly have injuries because your vehicle had very little damage.
 However, there are injury symptoms that may not be present until much later.

 Why may I not show symptoms of pain or suffering way after an auto accident?

 When individuals seem to be in a minor accident, there may be instances in which symptoms of injury or suffering may not show up right away.
 We have listed some of the reasons why this may happen to help you better understand why it is important to monitor your injuries following a car accident: for your health and to ensure that your legal rights are protected.

 One form of injury that may occur includes having a soft tissue injury.
 This is referring to other parts of the body other than bone, including muscle, ligaments, and tendons.
 Some examples of soft injuries include sprained or strained: